 A modern business framework

-If a business hopes to remain successful in a competitive market, they must create solutions where customers are going to be insanely loyal.
+If a business hopes to remain successful in a competitive market, they must create solutions where customers will be insanely loyal.
 In other words, your SaaS product or service becomes integral to your customer’s success when it solves their business needs or addresses their pain-points.

 Today’s customers have been doing their research by gathering feedback from their peers and friends.
 With the changes in the marketplace, CS has been in the pressure seat to help the customers find value in the product or service as early as possible and throughout the entire lifecycle.

-This puts tremendous pressure to constantly differentiate the experience that your customers receive in a way that can they can articulate.
-If customers can’t express and quantify the value that your brand provides to them, you fall in with the rest of the pack and fail to stand out.
+This puts tremendous pressure to continually differentiate the experience that your customers receive in a way that can they can articulate.
+If customers can’t express and quantify your brand’s value, you fall in with the rest of the pack and fail to stand out.

 Too many companies fail to recognize the extent of organizational investment required to deliver a strong CS program.
-Often, as they grow and mature, they think of the Customer Success team as the only magic pill needed to keep their relationships with their customers strong and healthy.
+As they grow and mature, they often think of the Customer Success team as the only magic pill needed to keep their relationships strong and healthy.

 But Chase-Corwin believes that a CS program does not just represent a functional team within an organization.
-It is the result of a coordinated, cross-functional, and holistic strategy that is laser-focused on customers achieving their desired outcomes.
+It results from a coordinated, cross-functional, and holistic strategy focused on customers achieving their desired outcomes.

 He continues, “everyone says that they want their customers to be successful, yet are they centering their company strategy and goals on delivering that?
 When tough decisions need to be made about investments, what drives their thinking?
 Will they strengthen the customer experience, or cut corners”?